Sgùrr na Ba Glaise from An Stac

-Grass-covered slopes on its southern side, rugged, craggy ground on its northern face, Sgurr na Ba Glaise is a Corbett hill in Moidart, tucked behind its neighbours An Stac and Rois-Bheinn.
+Grass-covered slopes on one side, rugged, craggy ground on the other, Sgùrr na Ba Glaise stands in Moidart, tucked behind An Stac and Rois-Bheinn.

 Height874.1m